September is Suicide Prevention Awareness Month

 - LISTEN.
 Without offering advice or passing judgment.
 Just.
 Listen.

 - SUPPORT.
 Let the person know you care and that you take their situation seriously.

 - ESCORT.
-Never leave suicidal person alone.
+Never leave a suicidal person alone.
 Escort them to a chaplain, behavioral health professional, or primary care provider.

 This bears repeating: No matter what you do, don’t leave that person alone.

-If you’re reading this for yourself and not a love one, hear this loud and clear: “Place your hand over your heart.
+If you’re reading this for yourself and not a loved one, hear this loud and clear: “Place your hand over your heart.
 Can you feel it?
 That’s called purpose.
 You’re alive for a reason.
 Don’t give up.”